rafachies/examples/dosgi-example/README.md

 mvn install to generate the three artifacts:

-  -- dosgi-interfaces: Holds the service interface
-  -- dosgi-services: Holds the service implementation -- dosgi-consumer: Holds a camel route that calls the service
+  *dosgi-interfaces: Holds the service interface *dosgi-services: Holds the service implementation *dosgi-consumer: Holds a camel route that calls the service

 The idea is to deploy the dosgi-services in one fabric container, and the dosgi-consumer in a separated container.
 When the dosgi-services bundle is started, the service is registered in zookeper, so it can be called by reference in any other bundle, in any other container.
 In order to reproduce: